Megvii: History

+US sanctions

-Megvii was sanctioned by the U.S. Government, and placed on the United States Bureau of Industry and Security's Entity List on October 9, 2019, due to the use of its technology for human rights abuses against Uyghurs in Xinjiang.
-In December 2021, the United States Department of the Treasury prohibited all U.S. investment in Megvii, accusing the company of complicity in aiding the Uyghur genocide.
+Megvii was sanctioned by the US government, and placed on the United States Bureau of Industry and Security's Entity List on October 9, 2019, due to the use of its technology for human rights abuses against Uyghurs in Xinjiang.
+In December 2021, the United States Department of the Treasury prohibited all U.S. investment in Megvii, accusing the company of complicity in aiding the persecution of Uyghurs in China.
+In January 2024, the United States Department of Defense named Megvii on its list of "Chinese Military Companies Operating in the United States."

+Following US sanctions, GGV Capital announced its intention to divest from Megvii.

+In 2022, Megvii laid off workers in multiple departments as a response to U.S. sanctions and ongoing tensions between the United States and China.